marektoth/PasswordManagersAutofill/README.md

 # PasswordManagersAutofill
-The code used to get saved the password from your password manager.
+The code used to steal saved the password from your password manager.

 For more information: https://marektoth.com/blog/password-managers-autofill/